 Uncover Peru’s hidden gem – the Qeswachaka Bridge!
 This Inca creation is made entirely of woven grass and wood, suspended over a raging river.

 Did you know that only women are responsible for weaving the first rope?
 Do you want to be part of this bridge process and excursion?
 The trip in a tourist vehicle is a journey from Cusco to Qeswachaka Bridge, passing through some peasant villages.

 THE CELEBRATION OF THE INCA BRIDGE OF QESWACHACA IN CUSCO.
 Several travelers enthusiastically described the Inca work of the hanging Bridge of straw.
 For the peasants of the four communities that work in the Bridge’s construction, the Qeswachaka has a sacred character.

-It measures the 4-meter diameter volcano located in the pavilions of the Tungasuca district.
+It measures the 4-meter diameter volcano in the Tungasuca district’s pavilions.
 It attracts visitors’ attention for its unique size, considered the smallest.